 Treatments are varied depending on the severity and opinions of the veterinarian treating a dog with parvo.
 IV fluids to prevent dehydration are most commonly used in addition to antibiotics to treat the secondary infection the virus causes.
 Probiotics, prebiotics, immune modulators, vitamins, antinausea medications, blood transfusions, dextrose, electrolytes, fecal transplants, and other things may also be recommended by your veterinarian.

 Dogs with parvo are often hospitalized to receive treatment so it can become expensive to combat this disease.
-Survival rates are between 70-90% with immediate and proper treatment but it is almost always fatal without treatment.
+Survival rates are between 70 to 90 percent with immediate and proper treatment but it is almost always fatal without treatment.

 How Can You Prevent Parvovirus?